-Anthony Joshua and Deontay Wilder colliding in a powerhouse heavyweight title bout have brought about eyebrow-raising odds from the bookmakers.
+Anthony Joshua and Deontay Wilder colliding in a powerhouse heavyweight title bout have raised eyebrow-raising odds from the bookmakers.

-Odds were released on several potential bouts, alongside side some highly hopeful ones, one of which was Joshua vs Wilder.
+Odds were released on several potential bouts, alongside some highly hopeful ones, one of which was Joshua vs. Wilder.

-Plenty of fractions make the list, and according to the bet365 NJ review, have plenty of choice for the pugilistic punters.
+Plenty of fractions make a list and have plenty of choices for the pugilistic punters.

 But it’s the manner of those odds which may bring divide on either side of the Atlantic.